Badagry Division

 Badagry Division is an administrative division of Lagos State in Nigeria.

-The ancient town of Badagry, also known as Badagri, is located in Nigeria and was one of the five divisions established by the Lagos State in 1968.
-It has a troubled past and an important present.
-With a history dating back nearly 593 years, the little coastal town and lagoon port is one of the most significant cities in Nigerian and African colonial history.
+It is one of five administrative divisions of Lagos State (the others being Ikorodu, Ikeja, Epe, and Lagos Island), and is further divided into four Local Government Areas (Badagry, Ojo, Amuwo-Odofin, and Ajeromi-Ifelodun).

 History

+Named for the town of Badagry (also spelled Badagri), it was one of the five divisions of Lagos State established in 1968.
 Badagry Division figures in the history of relations and contact between Nigeria and Europe, as it was a major slave outpost and market prior to British colonization.
-It was also the place where, in 1842, Christianity was first preached in Nigeria; this was memorialized by the Agia Cenotaph.
+With a history dating back nearly 593 years, the little coastal town and lagoon port is one of the most significant cities in Nigerian and African colonial history.
+It was also the place where, in 1842, Christianity was first preached in Nigeria; this is memorialized by the Agiya Tree Monument.

 Local government areas

-It consists of four local government areas:
+Badagry Division consists of four local government areas: